Spirals-Team/test4repair-experiments/results/time/4/jGenProg/readme.md

 Nb of EvoSuite Tests: 56

-Nb of Failing EvoSuite Tests: 56
+Nb of Failing EvoSuite Tests: 1

 ---
 #Seed: 7

 ## Patch 65 #  jGenProg+MinImpact With Seed 7

+jGenProg+MinImpact returns this patch in the first place

 org.joda.time.field.ZeroIsMaxDateTimeField : 178